saic-iitmandi/sysadmin-test-submissions/2025-26/Mitanshi27/chal1/README.md

-# Challenge1- Gain access to remote
+Challenge 1 – Gain Access to a Remote
+Overview

-The objective is to identify and exploit the vulnerabiliy and gain root access on the VM machine (ubuntu) to capture the flag at '/root/flag.txt'.
+The goal of this challenge was to identify a vulnerability in the provided Ubuntu virtual machine, exploit it to gain root access, and retrieve the flag located at /root/flag.txt.

-After importing the VM we enter it by credentials provided: username: student, password:saic
+The VM was imported and run locally, and all actions were performed from within the system as required.

+Initial Access

+Access to the machine was provided using the given credentials:

+Username: student

+Password: saic

+After logging in as a low-privileged user, the system was ready for further investigation.

+Enumeration

-After logging in basic enumeration was performed to identify potential privilege escalation vectors using following system checks: Os and kernel version, SUID binaries, Installed system services and privilege escalation vectors using known CVEs.
+Once logged in, basic enumeration was performed to identify possible privilege escalation paths.
+This included checking:

+Operating system and kernel version

+SUID binaries

+Installed services and configurations

+Known privilege escalation vulnerabilities (CVEs)

-During enumeration, it was observed that the system was vulnerable to **PwnKit (CVE-2021-4034)**, a local privilege escalation vulnerability affecting `polkit`.
+During this process, it was observed that the system was running a vulnerable version of polkit, which is affected by PwnKit (CVE-2021-4034).

+Vulnerability Identified: PwnKit (CVE-2021-4034)

-PwnKit is a local privilege escalation vulnerability in `pkexec` that allows an unprivileged user to execute commands as root due to improper handling of environment variables.
+PwnKit is a local privilege escalation vulnerability in the pkexec utility.
+Due to improper handling of environment variables, an unprivileged user can execute commands with root privileges.

-The vulnerable `pkexec` binary was present and had the SUID bit set, making the system exploitable.
+The pkexec binary on the system had the SUID bit set, confirming that the machine was vulnerable and exploitable.

+Exploitation

-A public proof-of-concept exploit for PwnKit was used to escalate privileges from the `student` user to root.
+A publicly available proof-of-concept exploit for PwnKit was executed from the student account.
+The exploit successfully abused the vulnerable pkexec binary and resulted in a root shell.

+No restricted methods such as recovery mode or external disk access were used during exploitation.

+Flag Retrieval

-After executing the exploit from within the VM: A root shell was successfully obtained
+After gaining root access, the flag was retrieved directly from the root directory:

+/root/flag.txt

+Conclusion

+This challenge demonstrates how unpatched local privilege escalation vulnerabilities can lead to complete system compromise.
+It highlights the importance of keeping system packages updated and carefully auditing SUID binaries on production systems.